FREQUENTLY ASKED QUESTIONS

 Additionally, if the 48 Hour Film Project is able to distribute your film, you are entitled to the bulk of the proceeds.
 While the market for short films is nearly non-existent, the 48HFP garners more interest in our films because of the 48-hour concept and the fact that they are part of a bigger collection.
 In summing it up, while folks have lots of fun doing the 48 Hour Film Project, they don’t make lots of money.

-In Reno we gather a group of film and video professionals to serve as our judges.
+In Reno, we as a production company gather a group of film and video professionals to serve as our judges.
 These judges generally have extensive experience within the field.
 We require these judges to be fair and impartial.
 Our judges donate their time and talent to rate the films.
 In addition to determining the winner they also select a number of other awards.

 The judges on the national/international level have included actors such as Julianne Moore, directors such as Simon West (Con Air), and editors such as Thelma Schoonmaker (Raging Bull, The Departed).
 But no matter how careful we are in selecting our judges, judging itself is extremely subjective.